redactive-ai/openagentspec/README.md

 ## The Standard

 * 🤖 [Description of Standard](/proposal.md) - The OpenAgentSpec Standard (*Start here*)
-* 📐 [Specification](/specification.md) - Technical Specification for implementing the OpenSpecStandard
+* 📐 [Specification](/specification.md) - Technical Specification for implementing the OpenAgentSpec

 ## Benefits